IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 Dec.
 11.

-**Late assignment policy:** Assignments may be turned in up to one week late with a penalty of one letter grade.
+**Late assignment policy:** Assignments may be turned in up to one week late with a penalty of 10%.

 * **Assignment: Integers and Variables.
 Due Sep.
 7.**